00d/dnd3.5e-srd/002-md/DivineRanksandPowers.md

-# This material is Open Game Content, and is licensed for public use under the terms of the Open Game License v1.0a.
+*This material is Open Game Content, and is licensed for public use under the terms of the Open Game License v1.0a.*

-# DIVINE RANKS AND POWERS

-# Divine Ranks
+# Divine Ranks And Powers

+## Divine Ranks

 Each deity has a divine rank.
 A deity's divine rank determines how much power the entity has.

 **Rank 0:** Creatures of this rank are sometimes called quasi-deities or hero deities.
 Creatures that have a mortal and a deity as parents also fall into this category.
-These entities cannot grant spells, but are immortal and usually have one or more ability

-scores that are far above the norm for their species.
+These entities cannot grant spells, but are immortal and usually have one or more ability scores that are far above the norm for their species.
 They may have some worshipers.
 Ordinary mortals do not have a divine rank of 0.
 They lack a divine rank altogether.

 **Rank 1--5:** These entities, called demigods, are the weakest of the deities.
 A demigod can grant spells and perform a few deeds that are beyond mortal limits.
 A demigod has anywhere from a few hundred to a few thousand devoted mortal worshipers and may receive veneration or respect from many more.
 A demigod controls a small godly realm (usually on an Outer Plane) and has minor control over a portfolio that includes one or more aspects of mortal existence.
 A demigod might be very accomplished in a single skill or a group of related skills, gain combat advantages in special circumstances, or be able to bring about minor changes in reality itself related to the portfolio.